 When that stress begins to pile up, the patient’s condition may worsen.
 It is advised to have them perform a task or hobby that is most enjoyable to them to prevent this from happening.
 The reduced stress can only improve the overall quality of their lives.

-Because medical experts have yet to pinpoint the primary cause of migraines, they have yet to identify a treatment that works for everyone.
+Because medical experts have yet to pinpoint the primary cause of migraines, they have yet to identify a relief that works for everyone.
 Daily medication may help for the short-term, but it does not necessarily stop the attacks altogether.

 For some patients, the side effects of such drugs are worse than the benefits, which can add to the frustration that patients feel.
 Medication overuse headaches can also occur from pain medication being used too often.